Fabrizio Romano: Aston Villa Agree £8m Star's Exit With Replacement Named

-Aston Villa defender Diego Carlos is reportedly set to bring his tenure at Villa Park to an end, according to Fabrizio Romano - with the defender expected to fly to Turkey to finalise a move to Super Lig giants Fenerbahce after the clubs agreed on a fee for his services.
+Aston Villa defender Diego Carlos' career at Villa Park is over, according to Fabrizio Romano - with the defender expected to fly to Turkey on Monday to finalise a move to Super Lig giants Fenerbahce after the clubs agreed on a fee for his services.

 Carlos joined Villa from Spanish La Liga outfit Sevilla back in the summer of 2022 under Steven Gerrard, and although they suffered a poor run of form under the Liverpool legend, it's been under his successor, Unai Emery, that Villa have really taken off in the Premier League.
 However, Carlos has not been blessed in terms of availability, with Pau Torres and Ezri Konsa starring ahead of him - and that has pushed him towards the exit door, with Fenerbahce being the next move in his career after the clubs agreed on a fee for the Brazilian.